 A Roundup of the Newest and Most Surprising Stories surrounding Breast Implant Illness This Month

 After the FDA held a hearing discussing the dangers of breast implant illness in March, news outlets ranging from the New York Times to E!
-News published numerous stories discussing the validity of the illness, various experiences of different women who suffered through breast implant illness, and even some doctors including renowned plastic surgeon Dr. Shaher Khan MD at Executive Plastic Surgeon who have chosen to stop the procedure altogether.
+News published numerous stories discussing the validity of the illness, various experiences of different women who suffered through breast implant illness, and even some doctors including renowned plastic surgeon Dr. Shaher Khan MD at Executive Plastic Surgery who have chosen to stop the procedure altogether.
 Here are some of the biggest stories so far.

 1. News of breast implant illness continues to spread across the United States.
 Earlier this month, the Washington Post reported on the FDA’s decision not to ban any breast implants at this time.
 The FDA decreed that there was not enough evidence linking textured implants to breast implant-associated anaplastic large cell lymphoma, or BIA-ALCA for short.
 During the FDA hearings in March, many women told their stories of breast implant illness, hoping to convince the members of committee to take immediate action.
 While they did not succeed in the ban, the FDA did agree that patients need more information on what they’re signing up for.
 The reporter explained that while disappointing, it was not surprising that they didn’t ban the textured implants completely, stating; “the agency has only banned two devices in its history — powdered surgeons’ gloves and prosthetic hair fibers.”